 Tried this recipe and loved it??
 Be sure to leave a comment and five-star rating in the recipe card below!

 - 2 1/2 cups baby kale

 - 2 tbsp Chia seeds

-- 1 1/2 cups almond milk (may want to adjust depending on how thick or thin you like your smoothie)
+- 1 1/2 cups unsweetened vanilla almond milk You may want to adjust depending on how thick or thin you like your smoothie.